AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configure-service-settings.md

 **Data Source Name:** The name of data source used to maintain state and history information about batch processing jobs.
 The specified data source must support global (XA) transactions.

+## Central Migration Bridge service (Deprecated) settings {#central-migration-bridge-service-settings}

+The Central Migration Bridge service ( `CentralMigrationBridge`) invokes a subset of Adobe Central Pro Output Server (Central) functionality, which includes the JFMERGE, JFTRANS, and XMLIMPORT commands.
+Central Migration Bridge service operations allow you to reuse the following Central assets in AEM forms:

+* template design (&ast;.ifd)
+* output templates (&ast;.mdf)
+* data files (&ast;.dat files)
+* preamble files (&ast;.pre files)
+* data definition files (&ast;.tdf)

+The following setting is available for the Central Migration Bridge service.

+**Central Install Directory:** The directory where Adobe Central 5.7 is installed.

 ## Content Repository Connector for EMC Documentum service settings {#content-repository-connector-for-emc-documentum-service-settings}

-The Content Repository Connector for EMC Documentum service (`EMCDocumentumContentRepositoryConnector`) lets you create processes that interact with content that is stored in a Documentum repository.
+The Content Repository Connector for EMC Documentum service ( `EMCDocumentumContentRepositoryConnector`) lets you create processes that interact with content that is stored in a Documentum repository.

 The following setting is available for the Content Repository Connector for EMC Documentum service.